LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/tutorial.md

   @matchesState('busy')
   isBusy;

-  @statechart({
+  @use statechart = useMachine({
     // ...
   })
-  statechart;
   // ...
 }
 ```

-The `matchesState`-computed will be `true` if the passed state matches the
+The `matchesState`-decorator will be `true` if the passed state matches the
 statechart's current state.
 You can match against a singular state, an array of
 states and even match against nested and parallel states with this
-computed-macro - please refer to the [working with
+decorator - please refer to the [working with
 statecharts](/docs/statecharts)-section for details.

 ## Refining behavior